natareo/assembly-workshop-2021/_episodes/05-hoon-5--advanced-data-structures.md

 ### Units

 Every atom in Hoon is an unsigned integer, even if interpreted by an aura.
-Auras do not carry prescriptive power, however, so they cannot be used to fundamentally distinguish a \texttt{NULL}-style or \texttt{NaN}-style non-result.
+Auras do not carry prescriptive power, however, so they cannot be used to fundamentally distinguish a `NULL`-style or `NaN`-style non-result.
 That is, if the result of a query is a `~`, how does one distinguish a value of zero from a non-result (missing value)?

 Units mitigate the situation by acting as a type union of `~` (for no result) and a cell `[~ u=item]` containing the returned item (with face `u`).